jpegleg/kiaproxy/README.md

 The container image is very small and hardened, with only a single statically linked Rust binary withiin.

-Here is an example of pulling the image from dockerhub and running via Podman or Docker:
+Here is an example of pulling the image from docker hub and running via Podman or Docker:

 ```
 podman pull docker.io/carefuldata/kiaproxy:latest